I found these pictures from when we first bought the house back. It looks so different now that I had totally forgotten it used to look like this.

 ….the window seat is ready.

-Ready for summer books and sweet tea and giggles and whispers and cushion fights and eye rolls and dancing sunlight and lazy afternoons.
+Ready for cozy pillows and sweet tea and dancing sunlight and lazy afternoons.

 Ready for a new chapter.